island-is/island.is/libs/service-portal/licenses/README.md

 ### Driving License

-The driving license is displayed if the user has one.
-It shows details such as the issue date, expiration date, and license categories.
-Users can generate a QR code to quickly set up the license on their smartphone.
+The driving license section appears if the user holds a valid license.
+It shows details like issue date, expiration date, and categories.
+Users can generate a QR code for easy smartphone setup.

 ## Running Unit Tests

-Run `nx test service-portal-licenses` to execute unit tests via [Jest](https://jestjs.io).
+Execute `nx test service-portal-licenses` to run unit tests using [Jest](https://jestjs.io).